owenshaupt/Candidpop/fsp_journal.md

 ### Monday 09/13/2019 (W13D1)

-- Ask Vanessa about displaying "at least one photo" on item create form
+- __Ask Vanessa about displaying "at least one photo" on item create form
+- Finished CRUD update and delete functionality (except the update photos)